-Block or modify an existing view of Lake Tahoe or other scenic vista seen from a d.
-Be inconsistent with the height and design standards required by the applicable e.
-Design Review Guidelines?
-Ae esthetics (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
+e.
+Be inconsistent with the TRPA Scenic Quality Improvement Program (SQIP) or Design Review Guidelines? \boxtimes Ae esthetics (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
 Have a substantial adverse effect on a scenic vista?
 (CEQA Ia) \boxtimes 2.
 Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings, within a state scenic highway?
 (CEQA Ib) \boxtimes 3.
 Substantially degrade the existing visual character or quality of the site and its surroundings?
-(CEQA Ic) \boxtimes
+(CEQA Ic) \boxtimes Dis cussion TR PA Questions 18.a and 18.b: Ead Fach of these responses are "no" or would be determined at the project level, each of which must make project-